-In Section Two of ‘Death in the Arctic’, the rhyming pattern and structure of the poem are continued; AABB, with eight syllables in each line.
+In Section Two of ‘Death in the Arctic,’ the rhyming pattern and structure of the poem are continued; AABB, with eight syllables in each line.
 The narrator regards their icy prison; they are trapped in a dark igloo, surrounded by their dead partners, suggesting they were on a mission or an adventure of some sort that has gone horribly wrong.
-He suggests that like him, his partners were eager to end their suffering, though this may have also meant that they died quickly, unlike the speaker of the poem.
+He suggests that, like him, his partners were eager to end their suffering, though this may have also meant that they died quickly, unlike the poem’s speaker.

 Curse this silence soft and black!

 Jewel the bear-skin of the door!

 Gleam in my beard, illume my breath,